-(b) AFS Equity Securities at Cost
+(a) AFS Equity Securities at Cost

-In 2011, the Company foreclosed its receivables from Archipelago Finance and Leasing Corporation (Archipelago), an entity under common control, pertaining to the sales of UCPB shares in 2000 up to 2002 amounting to P351.98 million and secured by a pledge on 29,290,224 shares sold.
+In 2011, the Company foreclosed its receivables from Archipelago Finance and Leasing Corporation, an entity under common control, pertaining to the sales of UCPB shares in 2000 up to 2002 amounting to P351.98 million and secured by a pledge on 29,290,224 shares sold.
 Consequently, the Company's investments in UCPB shares increased from 100,000,000 shares as at December 31, 2010 valued at P100.00 million to 129,290,224 shares as at December 31, 2011 valued at P451.98 million.
 These stocks are non-participating, nonvoting preferred shares convertible to common shares of UCPB with P1 par value, an affiliated local commercial bank at the option of the holder.
 These shares are entitled to cumulative dividends of 14% per annum.

 A substantial portion of the outstanding shares of stock of UCPB remains sequestered as a result of the sequestration orders previously issued by the PCGG on June 26, 1986.
 In 2012, the Company redeemed the UCPB shares amounting to P100.00 million from UCPB GEN, a wholly-owned subsidiary.
-The Company has investments in UCPB shares amounting to a total of P603.40 million and P659.34 million for 2018 and 2017, respectively.
+The Company has investments in UCPB shares amounting to P603.40 million as of December 31, 2018.
+In 2019, the Company recognized full impairment of the investments in UCPB shares amounting to P603.40 million.